 As the oil lubricates the whole head neck and throat region, it is very effective for thyroid issues ear problems and hearing issues.
 It lubricates the optic nerve so as to maintain optimum eye sight and healthy eyes.

-- One teaspoon of this oil is swished in the mouth and sucked or pulled through the teeth for 15 - 20 minutes.
+- Swish 1/2 - 1 teaspoon of oil in the mouth and sucked or pulled through the teeth for 15 - 20 minutes.

 - Swish after brushing teeth so as not to brush off the protective coating the oil has left.